Bachelor of Science - CU18

 Your major allows you to gain deep skills and knowledge in your chosen discipline and the flexibility to focus on a specific scientific area.
 Both majors incorporate aspects of environmental studies.
-In the applied chemistry major, you will explore the emerging fields of nanotechnology, organic chemistry and biomaterials centered around an analytical chemistry focus.
+In the applied chemistry major, you will explore the emerging fields of nanotechnology, organic chemistry and biomaterials centred around an analytical chemistry focus.
 You will study units such as environmental chemistry, non-carbon chemistry, organic chemistry, analytical science, physical chemistry, bio-organic chemistry, biomaterials, and nanotechnology.

 In the applied biology major you will focus on the study of botany and zoology.
 You still study units such as Australian botany, environmental microbiology, plants and the environment, environmental management, animal and plant physiology, and Australian vertebrate biology.

 Strong career opportunitiesThe Bachelor of Science prepares you for a range of careers and further research study options.
 As a graduate, your employment opportunities may include laboratory work (in food production and industrial settings), research within universities, CSIRO, industry and government, technical or sales roles in scientific sectors, environmental fieldwork, and plant breeding.